 If you had sleep problems before the pleural mesothelioma diagnosis, these could become worse.
 Talk to your doctor about what might be helpful for you.
 Medicines you are taking may need adjusting or you may need other drugs to help you sleep.
 Strategies that may be helpful in improving your sleep quality are listed below.

 Getting a better night’s sleep

-- Try to do some gentle physical activity every day.
+- Try to do some gentle exercise daily.
 This will help you sleep better.
-Talk to a physiotherapist, who can tailor an exercise program, and an occupational therapist, who can suggest equipment to help you move safely.
-For more on this, call Cancer Council 13 11 20, download a booklet on Cancer and Exercise from this page, or watch exercise videos on Exercise and Cancer.
+Talk to a physiotherapist or exercise physiologist, who can tailor an exercise program, and an occupational therapist, who can suggest equipment to help you move safely.
+For more on this, see Exercise and cancer.

 - Limit or cut out the use of alcohol, caffeine, nicotine and spicy food.

-- Establish a regular routine before bed and set up a calm sleeping environment.
-You may find soothing music helpful.
-Ensure the room is dark, quiet and a comfortable temperature.
+- Follow a regular routine before bed and set up a calm sleeping environment.
+Make sure that the room is dark, quiet and a cool temperature.

 - Try soothing music, a recording of rain sounds, or a relaxation recording.
 Listen to our Sleep and Cancer podcast episode below and our meditation and relaxation podcast for more tips.